 Authentic Japanese Shrimp Tempura Recipe

 Tempura is one of the best-known Japanese dishes.
 But for most of us, it’s a restaurant dish, not a homemade treat.
-You might be surprised to learn how easy it is to make shrimp tempura, sometimes called ebi tempura or ebi ten, at home.
+You might be surprised to learn how easy it is to make authentic Japanese shrimp tempura, sometimes called ebi tempura or ebi ten, at home.

 What is tempura?